Robert J. Meder

 Robert John Meder (August 23, 1917 – December 1, 1943) was a lieutenant in the United States Army Air Forces who participated in the Doolittle Raid.
 In February 1942, he volunteered to participate in the raid, which took place on April 18 that year.
 Meder and his bomber crew was captured by the Japanese after the completion of his bombing mission.
-He died while in Japanese captivity on 1943.
+He died while in Japanese captivity in 1943.

 Early life

 Meder was born on 1917 in Cleveland, Ohio, to Martin and Rose Meder.
-He graduated from Lakewood High School where he was a cheerleader and in 1935, he entered Miami University where he was a member of Phi Kappa Tau Fraternity.
+He graduated from Lakewood High School where he was a cheerleader and in 1935, he entered Miami University where he was a member of Phi Kappa Tau fraternity.
 He graduated in 1939 and worked as a salesperson.

 Military career

 On November 22, 1940, he enlisted in the Aviation Cadet Program of the U.S. Army Air Corps and was commissioned a second lieutenant and awarded his pilot wings on July 12, 1941.
-After receiving his pilot wings, he was assigned as a B-25 Mitchell pilot with the 95th Bomb Squadron of the 17th Bomb Group at Pendleton Army Airfield in Oregon, on July 1941.
+After receiving his pilot wings, he was assigned as a B-25 Mitchell pilot with the 95th Bomb Squadron of the 17th Bomb Group at Pendleton Army Airfield in Oregon, in July 1941.
 Following the Japanese attack on Pearl Harbor on December 7, 1941, the 17th BG immediately began anti-submarine patrols off the coast of Oregon and Washington.